On-Demand Manufacturing: Is This Next Industrial Paradigm Shift?

 The landscape of industrial manufacturing is changing to empower both small & large-scale companies.
 With a high demand for personalization and limited batch production, on-demand manufacturing is gaining a serious foothold.

-This manufacturing approach is not limited to industrial production as more domains adapt on-demand manufacturing to optimize their resources and capital.
+This manufacturing approach is not limited to industrial production as more domains adopt on-demand manufacturing to optimize their resources and capital.
 But the question is — will ODM become the next industrial trend?
 It’s a different type of revolution that’s improving the existing practices and holds immense potential.
 So, on this note, let’s dive into it and explore whether it will become the next industrial trend.

 The image is used for illustration purposes.
 Karv Automation is not the owner or creator of the image.
 (Image Source: eMotion Tech on Unsplash)